Tafas

 Tafas (طفس, also spelled Tafs or Tuffas) is a town in southern Syria, administratively part of the Daraa Governorate, located north of Daraa.
 Nearby localities include al-Shaykh Saad and Nawa to the north, Da'el, Abtaa and al-Shaykh Maskin to the northeast, Saham al-Jawlan and Adwan to the northwest and Muzayrib to the southwest.
 According to the Syria Central Bureau of Statistics, Tafas had a population of 32,236 in the 2004 census.
+Its inhabitants are predominantly Sunni Muslim.

 History

 Before the Hellenistic era, the goddess Isis Lactans was worshipped in Tafas, as evidenced by the discovery of statuette of her in the town.
 During the Roman era in Syria, a Jewish community existed in Tafas.
 Several funerary stelae, the earliest dating to 64 BCE, were found in Tafas.
 A bronze patera from the Roman era was also found, but it was later stolen from the Mohammedan Museum of Damascus.